Mrtn-Omwenga/spectral-lantern/README.md

 3. ```
    ////////////////////////////////////////////////////////////////////////
-   ///Second, we can  to interact with the LoanPositionNFT contract////////
+   ///Second, we need to interact with the LoanPositionNFT contract////////
    ////////////////////////////////////////////////////////////////////////
    ```
    1. click the initialize function first